 Number of applicants will be limited, therefore, notify this office as soon as possible of your intent to test for entry.

-A copy of the Course Catalog and the policies is available for your review if you need any further information regarding this class.
+A copy of the Course Catalog and the policies is available for your review on our website www.frankfort.ky.gov.
+If you need any further information regarding this class, please email me.
 Upon acceptance, a copy will be distributed to you.

 Thank you for taking the time to consider becoming a paramedic with Frankfort Fire and EMS.
 We look forward to working with you.